devareus/Eclectic-Token-Sniper/README.md

 - Traderjoexyz
 - Dogeswap

-The Honeypot Check functionality is available for the Ethereum, Binance Smart Chain, Polygon, Fantom, Avalanche, Dogechain and EthereumPoW (including their mainnets and some testnets).
+The Honeypot Check functionality is available for the Ethereum, Binance Smart Chain, Polygon, Fantom, Avalanche, Dogechain, EthereumPoW, Huobi ECO, Proof of Memes - POM and Exosama (including their mainnets and some testnets).

-The Safe-buy functionality is available for the Binance Smart Chain, Polygon and Fantom (mainnets and testnets).
+The Safe-buy functionality is available for the Binance Smart Chain, Polygon, Fantom and Dogechain (mainnets and testnets).

 I can add support for others on request.
 Send me (0xa9f5B4Fd93ddA4eb247CC1cC726a6602a2Ce7F00) enough native tokens of the corresponding blockchain so I can deploy the contracts and get in touch!

 ## Main features

 - Support for multiple chains, decentralised exchanges and liquidity pairs.
+- Support for EIP1559 gas fees in the blockchains that implement it.
 - Automatic selection of the liquidity pair with the best price when buying.
 - Able to monitor, buy and sell multiple tokens from different sources simultaneously.
 - Multiple methods for sniping tokens: